 - Bake for 15-20 minutes until golden.

-- Serve warm or store in airtight container, they will stay fresh for a couple of days.
+- Serve warm or store in airtight container once cooled.